EDyugaeva/GiftCertificateApp/README.md

 ### TagController:

-POST: /tag - create new tag, name of new tag in body
+POST: /tags - create new tag, name of new tag in body

-GET: /tag - get all tags
+GET: /tags - get all tags

+GET: /tags/{id} - get tag with {id}

-GET: /tag/{id} - get tag with {id}
+GET: /tags/user/{id} - get the most popular tag (with the highest total price) by user with {id}

-DELETE: /tag/{id} - delete tag with {id}
+DELETE: /tags/{id} - delete tag with {id}

 ### GiftCertificateController:

-POST: /certificate - create new gift certificate
+POST: /certificates - create new gift certificate

-GET: /certificate - get all gift certificates
+GET: /certificates - get all gift certificates

-GET: /certificate/{id} - get gift certificate with {id}
+GET: /certificates/{id} - get gift certificate with {id}

-DELETE: /certificate/{id} - delete gift certificate with {id}
+DELETE: /certificates/{id} - delete gift certificate with {id}

-PUT: /certificate/{id} - update gift certificate with {id}, in body could be gift certificate with not all parameters
+PATCH: /certificates/{id} - update gift certificate with {id}, in body could be gift certificate with not all parameters

+PATCH: /certificates/update/duration/{id} - update duration in gift certificate with {id}

+PATCH: /certificates/update/price/{id} - update price in gift certificate with {id}

+GET: /certificates/tags - get gift certificate with tag names

-GET: /certificate/search - get gift certificate with sorting and filtering.
+GET: /certificates/search - get gift certificate with sorting and filtering.
 Parameters are not required.

 for filtering: